Treating Corns and Calluses

 If a bone or joint is out of place, certain parts of your foot may be under too much pressure.
 This can cause severe corns and calluses.
 In such cases, surgery is often the best way to correct the problem.

 In most cases, surgery to improve bone position is an outpatient procedure.
-Your doctor may shave or cut away excess bone.
+Your doctor may cut away excess bone, reposition prominent bones, or even fuse joints.
 Sometimes tendons or ligaments are cut to reduce tension on a bone or joint.
 Your doctor will talk with you about the procedure that is best suited to your needs.